 - Block-lists.
-If the system receives data on a certain card with previous payments marked as fraudulent, or the cardholder has notified the issuing bank about the compromise of his data, such a card is block-listed.
+If the system receives data on a particular card with previous payments marked as fraudulent, or the cardholder has notified the issuing bank about the compromise of their data, such a card is block-listed.
 The system knows that transactions cannot be skipped on it since they will be fraudulent.

-E-commerce fraud prevention tools can include hundreds of different filters — the more susceptible to fraudulent activities a business area is, the more filters are enabled, and the more subtle each of them is configured for a specific online store or online service.
+E-commerce fraud prevention tools can include hundreds of filters — the more susceptible to fraudulent activities a business is, the more filters are enabled, and the more subtle each of them is configured for a specific online store or service.

 Antifraud & conversion

-As you see, any antifraud system requires some fine-tuning to maintain a high level of security while not losing most of the profit.
-Each business owner should know how to prevent e-commerce fraud and maintain a high level of profit.
+As you see, any antifraud system requires some fine-tuning to maintain a high level of security while not losing profit.
+Each business owner should know how to prevent e-commerce fraud and maintain a high conversion level.
 Here are several ways to solve this problem:

 - Individual customisation.
-Experts analyse the business, its average check, the geography of the clients, and sets up the corresponding filters;
+Experts analyse the business, its average check, and the clients' geography and set up the corresponding filters.

-- A mechanism for “manual approval” of transactions.
-The employees of an online store can monitor suspicious transactions and decline them manually;
+- Mechanism for "manual approval" of transactions.
+The employees of an online store can monitor suspicious transactions and decline them manually.

-- Providing partners with the ability to manage part of the antifraud system elements.
+- Providing partners with the ability to manage some antifraud system elements.
 This decision is made on an individual basis and depends on several factors.

-In some cases, it’s better to turn off some filters to maintain a high level of conversion.
-It is better to choose favour of conversion if:
+In some cases, it's better to turn off some filters to maintain a high conversion level.
+It is better to decide in favour of conversion if:

-- low-risk goods/services, which, by virtue of their specificity, imply a low level of fraud (housing and communal services, city telephone communications, home Internet, government services).
+- low-risk goods/services, which, under their specificity, imply a low level of fraud (housing and communal services, city telephone communications, home Internet, government services).

 Cold news, but there is no way to avoid fraud completely.
 All you can do is try to prevent it.
 Are you using CVC/CVV and AVS?
 Is 3DS switched on?
 The more security and authentications an online store has, the more you can prevent fraud.
 Unfortunately, fraud can still occur.